kaufmanno/make_project/docs/source/index.rst

 * create a directory for the project
 * make it a git repository
-* copy and customize files for starting writing a python package or application
+* copy and customize files to quickly start writing a python package or application
 * create a Pipfile and install packages
 * create the structures needed to document this project with sphinx with the readthedocs theme
 * create an example core package and corresponding tests using pytest